HumanCellAtlas/data-portal-content/content/contribute/data/contributing-data-processing-results.md

 ## Available through the Matrix Service

-Available through the Matrix Service to produce quantification results.
+Data that is processed by our standard pipelines will also be available through the Matrix Service to produce quantification results aggregated by project.

 ## Accessioned in standard archives